 - Whether new 3GPP charging mechanisms are required for identification and charging of Application AI/ML traffic over the user plane that cannot be attributed or charged to the end user?

 The Application AI/ML traffic, i.e. data or ML model for AI operations in application layer, can be transmitted as specific QoS flow(s) which is/are different from the QoS flow(s) used for common application data (i.e. non-AI/ML related data over the application layer).
-In this solution, the NWDAF collects data and derives analytics information on the QoS flow(s) for Application AI/ML traffic transmission, and the PCF may set charging rules for the chargeable party, configures PCC rules and updates SM policy for the Application AI/ML traffic based on the analysis information, so as to perform the enhanced charging for Application AI/ML traffic transmission.
+In this solution, the PCF may set both the sponsor id and the application service provider id in the PCC rules to provide information for the chargeable party, configures PCC rules and updates SM policy association to provide PCC Rule including how to charge for the Application AI/ML traffic .

 NOTE: Charging aspects will be done in collaboration with SA WG5.